 WHAT ARE PUBIC LICE?

-Pubic lice or crab lice infest pubic hair and sometimes also hair of the armpit, eyebrows, eyelashes, beard and torso.
+Pubic lice or crabs infest pubic hair and sometimes hair of the armpits, eyebrows, eyelashes, beard and torso.
 The infection is also called Pediculosis pubis, and the lice are called Phthirus pubis.
 Lice infestation causes no serious harm, but is a warning that you should be tested for other sexually transmitted infections.

 HOW ARE THEY TRANSMITTED?

 Pubic lice are usually sexually transmitted through skin-to-skin contact.

 The main symptom is itching of the affected area.
 This is often worse at night.
 Lice and nits (eggs from the lice) can sometimes be seen, especially at the base of hairs.
 Some people have no symptoms and are unaware of the lice.

 Pubic lice are diagnosed by careful inspection of the affected area.

 Topical creams or lotions are usually used.
 At Melbourne Sexual Health Centre we usually use permethrin 1% (Lyclear cream or Quellada lotion).

 - Apply the cream to the affected area and wash off after 20 minutes.